 Yes, Please!
 Getting Your Principal to Approve Your Proposal

 Teachers are always searching for new products and programs to help their students achieve more.
-However, new materials come with a cost and teachers need approval from their principals in order to move forward.
+However, new materials come with a cost, and teachers need approval from their principals to move forward.
 Here are simple tips for getting your principal to say yes.

 Approaching your principal at the end of a long day or in the middle of a noisy hallway isn’t likely to get you a very receptive ear.
 Try to catch your principal at a time when he or she can devote full attention to your proposal.
 You may want to initially set up a time to talk with your principal over email.